spacegraphcats/spacegraphcats/doc/05-alpha-spacegraphcats.md

  26.0%       podarV_prot_ruminis.nbhd.contigs.fa
 ```

-There is a lot to be done with understanding how protein searches or, and what all they bring in.
+There is a lot to be done with understanding how protein searches work, and what all they bring in.
 Please keep this in mind if you choose to use this functionality!